Adi Said: International career

 Adi laced up for the national team at the 2018 AFF Suzuki Cup qualifying matches against Timor-Leste held in early September.
 Adi made appearances in both legs as Brunei failed to progress to the Suzuki Cup group stages with a 2–3 aggregate score.

 Adi was selected for the two-legged 2022 World Cup qualification matches against Mongolia in June 2019.
 He started the first leg in Ulanbaatar which finished 2–0 to the Blue Wolves.
 In the second leg, Adi fired in a long-range free-kick which was parried to the path of Razimie Ramlli for Brunei's second goal to level the tie on aggregate.
 Unfortunately Mongolia subsequently scored a penalty to knock Brunei out of the 2022 World Cup and also the 2023 Asian Cup.

 In November 2022, Brunei finally managed to qualify for the 2022 AFF Championship via a 6–3 aggregate win over Timor-Leste in the qualifying round.
 Adi made two substitute appearances, creating two goals in the first leg.
 He donned the Brunei jersey a total of three times in the actual tournament, but failed to make an influence as Brunei lost all of their matches in the group stage.

 Adi received a call-up for the two-legged 2026 World Cup qualification matches against Indonesia in October 2023.
 Adi managed two substitute appearances but failed to exert his influence as Brunei were defeated 0–12 on aggregate.

 Despite announcing his retirement from the national team after 2023, he accepted a return to the national team in May 2025 for the 2027 AFC Asian Cup qualifying match against Lebanon.
 He played as a starter, leading the attack with Nazirrudin Ismail just behind.
 Both players lasted 75 minutes on the pitch as Lebanon were eventual winners, beating the Wasps 5–0.

+On 9 June 2026, Adi made a late cameo in a 3–1 loss to Timor-Leste at the second leg of the 2026 ASEAN Championship qualification.